-HE & the LEA
+HE & the LA

 It is often estimated that about half of all HEors are ‘unknown’ to the Local Authority, so many will never come into contact with the LA.
-However, probably just as many are going to have to work with the LA at some point throughout their HEing journey, so it is nice to know what to expect.
+Therefore, just as many are going to have to work with the LA at some point throughout their HEing journey, so it is nice to know what to expect.